Louis J. Virelli III

 Administrative Law, Civil Procedure, Constitutional Law I, Federal Courts, Federal Pretrial Practice

-Louis Virelli is a Professor of Law, teaching courses in Administrative Law, Civil Procedure, Constitutional Law I, Federal Courts, and Federal Pretrial Practice.
+Louis Virelli is a Professor of Law, teaching courses in Administrative Law, Civil Procedure, Constitutional Law I, and the Separation of Powers.
 Professor Virelli has received the Dickerson-Brown Award for Excellence in Faculty Scholarship and the Branton Excellence in Teaching Award.
-He regularly coaches two of Stetson's moot court teams and is the faculty advisor to the Stetson chapter of the American Constitution Society.
+He regularly coaches one of Stetson's moot court teams and is the faculty advisor to the Stetson chapter of the American Constitution Society, the Stetson Law Democrats, and the Federal Bar Association.

 Phone: 727-562-7329 | Email: firstname.lastname@example.org | Office: CR-204 (Gulfport)